Gujeah/Brain-Tumor-Detection/README.md

 # **Brain Tumor Detection using MRI Images**
 Dear reviewer Incase you will only find a notebook nly this morning, please have patience with me.
 I am finalizing the project I will push anytime soon.
-I had issues which prevented me from finishing on time.
+I had issues which prevented me from finishing on time My AWS is not even working so am working on that.
 Thank you
 ## **Problem Statement**
 Brain tumors are life-threatening conditions that require timely and accurate diagnosis.
 Traditional methods of diagnosis through manual examination of MRI scans can be time-consuming and prone to human error.
 This project aims to automate the process of brain tumor detection using machine learning and deep learning techniques to improve diagnostic accuracy and efficiency.